The need for new ways to sell art never stops! Put these ideas into actions and watch your giclee print sales grow!

 Let’s say you have scheduled a show.
 Then plan to coordinate your marketing plans with postcard mailings, email blasts, advertising, press releases, publicity, YouTube, social media, event planning and alternative marketing.
 Synergistic marketing plans will amplify your results in ways standalone marketing cannot touch.

 Bonus Point: Know How Your Art Fits in the Market.
 If you don’t have a good handle on what is selling in terms of subject matter, sizes, pricing, and if there are emerging trends for how giclees are sold, you are at a competitive disadvantage.

-My How to Profit from the Art Print Market, Second Edition paperback, and How to Price Digital Fine Art Prints e-book are available now in a bundle.
-You get both books for the price of one!
+My How to Profit from the Art Print Market, Second Edition paperback, and How to Price Digital Fine Art Prints e-book are available on Amazon and Kindle.
 Click here to get the details.

-I leave you with this quote from Johann Wolfgang Geothe.
+I leave you with this quote from Johann Wolfgang Goethe.